Dine Out Vancouver

 Canada’s largest food and drink festival is back for 2019 and it’s bigger and better than ever.
 With 17 days of culinary events and experiences and hundreds of restaurants to choose from, DineOut is hugely popular with locals and visitors.
 From January 18 to February 3, restaurants offer prix fixe menus at $20, $30 or $40, and many provide BC VQA wine pairings for an additional charge.
 Be sure to check out some of the special events taking place throughout the festival.
 From craft beer and artisan food tours, to the always popular Street Food City and the World Chef Exchange, there’s something for the food-lover in all of us!
 Reservations are strongly encouraged.
 Visit the website for more details.

 Not quite ready to let go of the holiday season?
 Or didn’t have a chance over the holidays to visit as many light displays as you’d like?
 Don’t fret, there’s still time in January to stroll among thousands of glittering lights and snap that perfect ‘gram.

-Enter the magical world of Glow at Langley’s Milner Village Gardens.
-This massive indoor light installation (there are over a million lights) is perfect for those rainy January days.
-The theme is Glow Around the World and the kids can have their “passport” stamped as you move around.
+Enter the magical world of Glow Christmas at either the Abbotsford Tradex Centre or Harbour Convention Centre in downtown Vancouver.
+These massive indoor light installations (there are over a million lights) is perfect for those rainy January days.
+The theme changes each year and it’s fun for the kids and adults alike.
 More information.

 Metro Vancouver’s largest, free outdoor light display is in the city of Coquitlam.
 Bundle up and enjoy a leisurely stroll around the 1.2 km Lafarge Lake loop.
 The twinkling lights are divided into 10 zones and include a woodland garden, fantasy forest and illuminated maple leafs.
 More information.